About us

 Empowering Health Through Innovation

-CPRPM’s Measurable Success
+CPRPM’s Measurable Success & Objectives:

 Queens University conducted an independent review of the program and found that for the patients in the study: